robin-sitohang/the-diffrence-between-var-const-let/readme.md

-# The diffrence between var const let
+# The difference between var const let

 ### Const and Let